 There're another tools to program as openOCD but, J-Link is probably the best less headache way to program.
 To import the programming files generated by the CubeMX, Carmine Noviello has developed a great tutorial that'll help you with this, the only change that I would do on his tutorial is to start your project with STM32F1xx C/C++ Project template because you'll have all the standard IO's already adjusted.
 In this link I have an example of how to use the USB of the bluepill in CDC mode (Communication Device Class) to send some serial message in Linux.
 The only important setting that I've made to use the USB is the RCC Clock into the CubeMX because USB protocol requires a 48MHz PLL Clock (bluepill has two crystals, one for main MCU Speed Clock (8MHz) and another for precision reference ~32.768 kHz).

-If you done alright, it's time to start developing and as Neo remember to dodge the bullets, sorry, the bugs. :D
+If you done alright, it's time to start developing and as Neo remember to dodge the bugs. :D